 broth is being poured into a pan with veggies, carbs and protein. this is going to be a healthy meal

-Lastly, cover and cook on low heat for 15-20 minutes, or until green beans are dark-ish green and potatoes are tender.
+Lastly, Bring all of the ingredients to a boil.
+Cover and cook on low heat for 15-20 minutes, or until green beans are dark-ish green and potatoes are tender.

 How to Serve Chinese Chicken Green Beans Potatoes